NTI-Gymnasieingenjor/frisorhemsida/documentation.md

 Both the HTML and CSS codes are validated through automatic tests.
 Tests can look on the code locally or online depending on what file you run.

-How to run a test:
+How to run a validation test:

     - In "tests" located in the repository you can find four different validation tests